agntcy/acp-spec/docs/README.md

 The server offers ways to retrieve the current thread state and the history of the runs on a thread and the evolution of the thread states over execution of runs.

 >
-> Note that the format of the thread state is not specified by ACP, but it is (optionally) defined in the agent manifest.
+> Note that the format of the thread state is not specified by ACP, but it is (optionally) defined in the agent ACP descriptor.
 If specified, it can be retrieved by the client, if not it's not accessible to the client.
 >

 #### Start of multiple runs over the same thread